dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 ## Limitations

-Here are some limitations of owned entity types.
-Some of these limitations are fundamental to how owned types work, but some others are restrictions that we may be able to remove in future releases:
+Some of these limitations are fundamental to how owned eneity types work, but some others are restrictions that we may be able to remove in future releases:

 ### Shortcomings in previous versions
 - In EF Core 2.0, navigations to owned entity types cannot be declared in derived entity types unless the owned entities are explicitly mapped to a separate table from the owner hierarchy.
-This limitation has been removed in EF Core 2.1.
+This limitation has been removed in EF Core 2.1

 ### Current shortcomings
 - Inheritance hierarchies of owned entity types are not supported